How to Get Code From Framer (2026 Methods) cover image

 This guide compares every method available in 2026 and shows you the fastest path from published Framer site to self-hosted code.

-Use the Framer to HTML exporter to get your code in under 90 seconds.
+Use the Framer to HTML converter to get your code in under 90 seconds.

 Native Options and Constraints